apigee/apigeelint/README.md

 apigeelint -s sampleProxy/

+## Does this tool just lint or does it also check style?

+This tool does both traditional linting (looking for problematic patterns) and style checking (enforcement of conventions).
+You can use it for both.

 ## Tests

 The tests directory includes scripts to exercise a subset of rules.
 Overall linting can be tested with: